domenVres/Robust-LIME-SHAP-and-IME/README.md

         return one_hot_encode(np.array([0 if x[unrelated_indcs] > 0 else 1 for x in X]))
 ```

-Then we can create adversarial model for method LIME on COMPAS dataset with following code:
+Then we can create adversarial models for method LIME on COMPAS dataset with following code:

 ```python
 # Import adversarial models